dashecc/ros2-benchmark/README.md

 **Notes:**

 - The `enclave` argument corresponds to a subfolder in your SROS2 keystore.
+- The demo enclave created in ROS 2: Setting up security is used as a placeholder
 - Can use the same enclave for every node created

 ## Launch File Parameters